 Learning to talk, like learning to walk, doesn't always go smoothly.
 Here's some information about what stammering is and what you can do if you are concerned.

 It is normal for a child to repeat words and phrases, and to hesitate with "um"s and "er"s, when they are sorting out what to say next.
-Around 8% of children - that's one in every 12 children will experience stammering, particularly between the ages of two and five.
+Around 8% of children - that's one in every 12 children - will experience stammering, particularly between the ages of two and five.

 Stammering, or stuttering, is when your child:

-- is stretching sounds in a word ("I want a ssstory.")
+- stretches sounds in a word ("I want a ssstory.")